openhab/openhab-addons/bundles/org.openhab.binding.milight/README.md

 * Bridge milight:bridgeV3:<any name> &lsqb host="<IP-Address of bridge>", bridgeid="<mac>" &rsqb
 * Bridge milight:bridgeV6:<any name> &lsqb host="<IP-Address of bridge>", bridgeid="<mac>", passwordByte1="<0-255>", passwordByte2="<0-255>" &rsqb

+Optionally, the following parameters can be added

+* repeat=<integer> (defaults to 1, if not defined)
+  Usually the bridge receives all commands albeit UDP is used.
+But the actual bulbs might be slightly out of bridge radio range and it sometimes helps to send commands multiple times.
+* delayTime=<integer for ms> (defaults to 100, if not defined) Time to wait before sending another command to the bridge.
+It is safe to have a wait time of 1/10s but usually sufficient to just wait 50ms.
+If the value is too high, commands queue up.

 The Thing configuration for the bulbs uses the following syntax:
 &lsqbThing&rsqb <type of bulb> <any name> &lsqb zone="<0-4>" &rsqb